webix-hub/docs/data/api/refs/datacollection.md

 <div class='h2'>Properties</div>

 {{api
-- api/link/datacollection_data_config.md - an inline dataset that data to the component will be load from.
+- api/link/datacollection_data_config.md - JavaScript array containing data for the component
-- api/link/datacollection_datafeed_config.md - the url that the component will use to reload data during binding
+- api/link/datacollection_datafeed_config.md - the URL that the component will use to reload data during binding
 - api/link/datacollection_datathrottle_config.md - sets the polling interval (the time period between the completion of a network request and the next request for data)
 - api/link/datacollection_datatype_config.md - the type of loaded data
 - api/link/datacollection_id_config.md - the component ID
 - api/link/datacollection_on_config.md - allows attaching custom handlers to inner events of the component
-- api/link/datacollection_ready_config.md - a handler that is called just after the page has been completely parsed
+- api/link/datacollection_ready_config.md - event handler called just after the component has been completely initialized
 - api/link/datacollection_removemissed_config.md - defines how to treat items in case of reloading
 - api/link/datacollection_rules_config.md - set of validation rules for the component
-- api/link/datacollection_save_config.md - defines urls for datasaving
+- api/link/datacollection_save_config.md - defines URLs for data saving
 - api/link/datacollection_scheme_config.md - defines schemes for data processing
-- api/link/datacollection_url_config.md - the url the component will use to load data after its initialization }}
+- api/link/datacollection_url_config.md - the URL the component will use to load data after its initialization }}